surena-zolfaghari/Notes/Study/2_🗂️Permanent notes/Permanent.md

 Created:2025-01-01 16:32

-# Lecture 1

-## QM as a framework
+# Lecture 1 QM as a framework

 In 1925 $\rightsquigarrow$ Schrodinger & Heisenberg $\rightsquigarrow$ wrote down QM equations.
 However QM is started in early 19 century.

 Quantum mechanics is really a framework to do physics.
-Quantum electrodynamics, quantum chromodynamics.
+Quantum physics is the principles of QM applied to different physical phenomena.
+For example Quantum electrodynamics, quantum chromodynamics (), quantum optics

-### 1.1 What are the properties?
+## 1.1 What are the properties?

 - ﻿﻿﻿Linearity of QM
 - Necessity of Complex number